Bill Gibbons: Career

 Bill Gibbons joined Governor Bill Haslam’s cabinet as Commissioner for the Department of Safety and Homeland Security in January 2011.
 Prior to his appointment as Commissioner, Gibbons served as Shelby County District Attorney General for approximately 14 years.

 As Commissioner, Gibbons oversaw the agency’s law enforcement, driver licensing, and homeland security responsibilities.
 His major priorities include reducing traffic fatalities through the data-driven DUI and seat belt enforcement efforts of the Tennessee Highway Patrol, interdiction of drug trafficking on our interstates, providing driver license services, and providing training and other support to local law enforcement on homeland security matters.

 Gibbons chaired a public safety subcabinet composed of all state executive branch departments and agencies involved in public safety to develop a single, consistent state agenda to combat crime.
 The group has developed a Public Safety Action Plan for Governor Haslam that focuses on holding offenders accountable, prevention and intervention efforts, victim assistance, and homeland security challenges.

 Gibbons began his state government career in 1979 as a special policy assistant for former Governor Lamar Alexander and then returned to private law practice in 1981.
 He rejoined state government in 1996, after former Governor Don Sundquist named him District Attorney General in order to fill an unexpired term.
 Gibbons was then elected to a pair of eight-year terms in 1998 and 2006.

 His accomplishments as DA included a no plea bargaining policy on the most violent crimes, his joint effort with other law enforcement to crack down on possession of guns by convicted felons, and his creation of special prosecution units to focus on gang violence, drug trafficking, domestic violence and child abuse.

 From 2009-2014, Gibbons chaired Operation: Safe Community, an initiative to reduce crime in Memphis and Shelby County.
 Gibbons has also served on the Board of Directors for the National District Attorneys Association (NDAA), the American Prosecutors Research Institute (APRI), as well as the U. S. Department of Justice’s Coordinating Council on Juvenile Justice and Delinquency Prevention.
 Currently, he serves on the board of the Memphis/Shelby County Crime Commission.

 Prior to serving as District Attorney, Gibbons was a partner in the law firm of Evans & Petree and served in part-time elective positions as a member of both the Memphis City Council and the Shelby County Commission.

 Personal

-Bill Gibbons is married to Julia S. Gibbons.
-Julia S. Gibbons is a federal judge on the United States Court of Appeals for the 6th Circuit.
-She was first appointed as a federal judge by Ronald Reagan.
+Bill Gibbons is married to Julia Smith Gibbons, a federal judge on the United States Court of Appeals for the Sixth Circuit.
+She was first appointed as a federal judge by President Ronald Reagan.